Tree Safety 101: Tips to Recognize a Tree in Danger of Falling

-Tree safety is an essential aspect of property maintenance particularly when it comes to avoid risk of injury and damage from falling trees.
-But how do you know whether there is a tree in your yard that is in danger of falling?
-Here, we will look at the main indicators to be looking for and provide expert tips to help you identify if a tree is at risk of falling and if the tree needs to be removed by an expert.
+Safety of trees is an important aspect of property maintenance particularly when it comes to avoiding the potential harm and dangers of falling trees.
+But how can you tell whether the tree you have on your property is in danger of falling?
+This article we will explore the key indicators to be looking for, and offer expert advice to determine whether a tree is in danger of falling and if the tree needs to be removed by an expert.

 A leaning Trunk or Crown

-One of the first indicators to look out for is a leaning trunk , or crown.
-If the tree’s trunk isn’t straight or the crown is tilted in one direction, it may be a sign an area where the tree could be in danger of falling.
+One of the first signs to watch out for is a leaning trunk or crown.
+If the trunk isn’t straight or the crown is tilted in the opposite direction, it could be a sign it is in danger of falling.

-Another sign to look out for are cracks or holes within the tree’s trunk.
-These could weaken the structure of the tree and make it more vulnerable to fall.
+Another thing to look for is cracks or cavities within the tree’s trunk.
+These could weaken the structure of the tree making it susceptible to fall.

 Dead or Dying Branches